Canopy zipline tours are a lot of fun, and Hocking Hills ziplining may be as close as a person can get to flying!

 One of my guides, CJ, threw in a history lesson too!

 Hocking Hills Canopy Tours Options

-The original tour kicks off with a 1.5 mile scenic drive to the beginning of the course.
-Three hours later, you will have enjoyed 10 zip line “flights,” crossed 5 adventure sky bridges and rappel back to solid ground.
+The Original Tour: This Hocking Hills ziplining tour kicks off with a 1.5 mile scenic drive to the beginning of the course.
+Three hours later, you will have enjoyed 10 zip line “flights,” crossed 5 adventure sky bridges and rappeled back to solid ground.
 For many, the mix of zip lining, sky bridges and rappelling make this the perfect outdoor experience.

-For all these adventures, there are height and weight requirements.
+When considering canopy zipline tours, there are safety guidelines.
 Minimum weights are required simply because riders who don’t weigh enough won’t create enough momentum to fly through the course.
-Blame Sir Isaac Newton for that one — he discovered gravity.
 Maximum height and weight is set for harness safety.

-For younger kids too light for the regular tours, Hocking Hills Canopy Tours has designed their own course!
+For younger kids too light for the regular canopy zipline tours, Hocking Hills Canopy Tours has designed their own course!
 Judging by the squeals and laughs I heard, the kids love it!

 - • Kids must weigh between 35 and 140 pounds,

 - • The course is designed for ages 5 to 12,

 - • A responsible adult must be on the ground at the Dragonfly at all times,